Subscribe to Body Moments Newsletter and get a FREE e-book!

 Gender Differences in the Hip

 The hip muscles hold more problems for women, in my observation, than men.
 It is their strongest emotional center.
 (The men have their own issues of the shoulders, their stronger emotional center, which I discuss in Foam Roller Exercises that Focus on Opening Your Shoulder).
-It is no wonder that women have more problems with their hips than men, because their bodies are structured differently.

 Firstly, the pelvic bones of the female hips are wider creating more of an angle in the femur (thigh bone), from the hip to the knee.
 Because the male femurs are straighter, they are stronger and more stable at the knee than a woman’s.